mendsergon/Kill-The-Food-Pyramid/README.md

 1. **Survive each wave** of food-themed enemies attacking from all sides.
 2. **Shoot** with your pistol to clear enemies before they swarm you.
-3. **Progress through 4 waves**, then **defeat the boss** to finish the first floor.
+3. **Progress through 4 waves**, then **defeat King Bread** to finish the final floor.
+4. Collect the **Green Shard fragment** hidden in the final level.
-4. That’s all for now — but the pyramid goes much higher…
+5. That’s all for now — but the pyramid goes much higher…

 ---